vkmithun05/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications.md

 **Duration**: 40 minutes

-Having verified that the web and API applications run in a Docker instance on the build agent VM in preparation for this lab, the next step is to migrate the MongoDB database data to Azure Cosmos DB.
+The next step is to migrate the MongoDB database data to Azure Cosmos DB.
 This exercise will use the Azure Database Migration Service to migrate the data from the MongoDB database into Azure Cosmos DB.

 ### Task 1: Enable Microsoft.DataMigration resource provider